 IEEE Style

-Quick Note: The reference list is not alphabetical; it’s ordered by the citation number as it appears in your writing.
+Quick Tip: The reference list is not alphabetical.
+It is ordered by the citation number as it appears in your writing.
 This is known as a citation sequence system.

 References Entry Template & Example

-[#] A. A. Author, “Title of Manual,” University Department Name, University Name, City, State, Year.
+[#] A. A. Smith, “Title of Manual,” University Department Name, University Name, City, State, Year.

 [1] B. Carter, “ECE 2100: Circuits Laboratory Manual,” Dept. Electr.
 Eng., Georgia Institute of Technology, Atlanta, GA, 2025.